myoniles/airbnbathroom/README.md

 		- Diaper station
 		- Toilet paper ply
 		- Social Obligation to use

-			- Free, Expected to Pay, Required to Pay, Private
+- Google Maps integration
+	- with search criteria

+## In Progress

+- Posting of bathrooms
 	- Rating and reviews of bathrooms
 		- Rating on a 5 star scale
 		- Comment of 140 characters
-	- Combine at a building level?
+	- ~~Combine at a building level?~~

 - User Accounts?
 	- Username